SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/source-templates/kafka/index.md

 <OtelWindowsLogPrereq/>

-## Source template configuration
+## Configuring the Kafka source template

-You can follow the below steps to set a remotely managed OpenTelemetry collector and push the source template to it.
+Follow these steps to set up and deploy the source template to a remotely managed OpenTelemetry collector.

 ### Step 1: Set up remotely managed OpenTelemetry collector